SoftwareONE-SAP/CenSQL/README.md

 	\hmem			- Show bar chart of heap memory usage per service
 	\tmem			- Show bar chart of total memory usage per service
 	\scpu			- Show bar chart of cpu usage per service
+	\rep			- Show current replication status
+	\stor			- Show the current storage usage
+	\disk			- Show info about the disks

 	Settings:
 	\sgh			- Set the height to draw graphs

 Post Commands:
 	grep [-i] {FILTER_STRING/REGEX_STRING}	- filter the results and only show the ones that match head {AMOUNT_OF_LINES}			- Only show the amount of line from the top of the output tail {AMOUNT_OF_LINES}			- Only show the amount of line from the bottom of the output cut {AMOUNT_AND_DIR}			- Cut off characters from one side of the file.
-					eg: 'cut 3-' would cut the first 2 characters off each line
 </pre>

 <hr>